calebschoepp/caleb-www/content/blog/2025/year-in-review-2025.md

 > These are pretty similar goals to last year with the caveat that I'm setting goals that are easier to objectively mark.
 I hope this will also make them easier to build into my life schedule.

-TODO
+I'm really happy with how this year went in terms of relationships with my friends and family.
+I feel that I put a healthy emphasis on maintaining and growing these relationships.
+I'm also pleased that my circle of friendships grew a lot this year with the community I made through RIZN.
+A hope of mine this year was to meet someone, but that will come with time.

 {{< begin_task_list >}}

-- [ ] Prioritize and maintain relationships with my family and close friends.
+- [x] Prioritize and maintain relationships with my family and close friends.
-- [ ] Schedule lunches with friends and family in town once a month.
+- [x] Schedule lunches with friends and family in town once a month.
 - [ ] Hop on a call with a friend abroad once a month.
-- [ ] Host four dinner parties.
+- [x] Host four dinner parties.

 ### Travel and Adventure

 > Once again, I'm just listing a bunch of stretch goals as inspiration.
 My travel usually ends up being spontaneous or based on where I travel for work anyway.

-TODO
+While I technically met none of my goals here I still had a very adventurous year by any standard.
+Just look at my top 10 experiences!

 {{< begin_task_list >}}